 I decided to review the Associated Press Guide to Punctuation (2003) by Rene Cappon to determine if it would be a helpful resource for college students.
 I selected this book for review because it focuses specifically on the use of punctuation.
 Proper use of punctuation is an important component of writing.
-Because many college courses are writing intensive and demand a higher level of writing skill than expected in high school, mastering strong writing skills, including proper punctuation use, is required for college survival.
-Punctuation usage rules are tricky; therefore, having a guide to refer to is useful for all students.
+Because many college courses are writing intensive and demand a higher level of writing skill than expected in high school, mastering strong writing skills, including proper punctuation use, is required for college success.
+Punctuation usage rules are tricky; therefore, having a guide to refer to is essential for all students.

 This book is based on the Associated Press Stylebook.
 Stylebooks are books that serve as guides for the writing in a particular academic field, organization or other group.
 The Associated Press is a newsgathering organization.
 Their stylebook guides the writing of many other news organizations throughout the Untied States.